eWert-Online/OSnap/website/docs/Setup/configuration.md

 An array of default sizes to run your tests in.
 If fullScreen is set to true, the height is the minimum height of the snapshot.

 You may specify an optional `name` for each size.
-This is useful for running actions or ignore regions only on some screen sizes.
+This is useful for running actions, ignore regions or whole tests only on some screen sizes.

 ---